blockinhead/splitUvShells/README.md

 splitUvShells
 =============

-maya plugin to extract faces of uv-shells written mainly for educational purposes to investigate how Poly API works
+maya plugin to extract faces of uv-shells<br>
+written mainly for educational purposes to investigate how Poly API works